 So, here is my short guide of what to see in Garmisch-Partenkirchen.

 How to get there

 The best way to get to Garmisch-Partenkirchen is to fly to Munich or Innsbruck Airport and take a car to Garmisch- Partenkirchen then.
 It took us around an hour to get there from Munich.
-There was a highway all the way from airport till our destination so it was very easy to navigate our way.
+There was a highway all the way from the airport till our destination, so it was effortless to navigate our way.

 There is a train station in a town as well, so the other option could be to fly to Munich or Innsbruck and take a train from there.